chiefenne/FUSION_to_KINETIC-NC_tool_library_converter/README.md

  - Copy this file to: **C:\ProgramData\KinetiC-NC**
  - Then start KINETIC-NC and the tool library will be the same as exported from FUSION

  > [!NOTE]
  > "C:\ProgramData" normally is not visible in the Windows explorer (unless otherwise set by the user).
-So just enter the path as schon in the figure below in Windows explorer.
+So just enter the path as shown in the figure below in Windows explorer.

 <div style="text-align: center;">
     <p style="border: 1px solid #ccc; padding: 5px; display: inline-block;">
         <img src="images/KINETIC-NC-ProgramData.png" alt="Kinetic NC ProgramData" width="400" />
     </p>
 </div>